5 curtain fabrics to style any modern room

 The Anya range by Maurice Kain are great neutral options that introduce subtle texture into your home, perfect for a laid-back feel.

-Another option for contemporary spaces with a few neutral pieces is textured fabrics.
-Available in a range of styles, their tactile nature allows you to use soft colours that match the rest of the room without looking plain or boring.
+Another option for contemporary spaces with a few neutral pieces are textured fabrics.
+Available in a number of styles, their tactile nature allows you to use soft colours that match the rest of the room without looking plain or boring.
 For something a little bolder, deeper fabric options also look great in modern spaces with dark carpets and exposed concrete floors.

 The possibilities when it comes to single colours are endless.
 Whether your walls are dark, light or pattered with wallpaper, there’s no fabric solution that we can’t offer.
 For a modern look, we recommend choosing a colour that’s vibrant; contrasting the wall colour and matching something elsewhere in the room to tie everything together.

 Take Silk Road by James Dunlop for example.
-By pairing it with some similar-coloured cushions in a variety of textures on a neutral couch with modern furnishing, it’s possible to create a space that remains modern with only a couple of colours.
+By pairing it with some similar-coloured cushions on a neutral couch with modern furnishing, it’s possible to create a space that remains modern with only a couple of colours.
 Should you decide to update your style with new curtains, it’s as easy as picking a new colour and a couple of new cushions to match.

 Latitude by Maurice Kain uses stripes and subtle texture to bring a few colours into any room, making it a great option for neutral walls.
 Pairing this fabric with a grey or white wall lets the curtains complement the tone without being too bold.